xraystyle/mac_format/README.md

 	  mac_format -h | --help
 	  mac_format <mac> [-c|--convert <format>]

-Recognized vendor MAC formats: Linux, Juniper ScreenOS and Junos, Cisco, MRV, Brocade, HP and Dell Switches.
+Recognized vendor MAC formats: Linux, Windows, Juniper ScreenOS and Junos, Cisco, MRV, Brocade, HP and Dell Switches.

 mac_format will take a MAC address in any of the vendor formats listed above and translate it to any other, or when used without a -c argument will output all known formats.